Foretelling vs. Forthtelling: Understanding Prophecy

 Prophecy: Foretelling vs. Forthtelling

 Foretelling has been and still is a key element of prophecy.
-As we come to the end of this time, prophets will be called upon to fearlessly and plainly declare the spiritually clouded truths of God’s commandments and blessings across the full church.
+As we come to the end of this time, prophets will be called upon to fearlessly and plainly declare the spiritually clouded truths of God’s commandments and blessings across the entire church.

 The essential duty of prophecy today is to disclose the misinterpreted or unacknowledged realities of God’s covenant.